 Now, I'm not recommending you invest in Bitcoin.
 I do, however, think the investment has great potential.
 But investing in Bitcoin, as you may already be aware, is an example of a very risky investment because of its volatility and because it's completely unproven as a currency and investment vehicle.

 Regardless, Bitcoin is an investment that is more of a gamble than an actual investment strategy, at least in its current state.
-Again, I wouldn’t suggest you dive right into Bitcoin but it’s worth learning more about.
-Personally, I see cryptocurrency as a total speculation play and am only willing to invest smaller amounts.
+Again, I wouldn't suggest you dive right into Bitcoin but it's worth learning more about.
+Generally speaking, cryptocurrency is rather speculative which is why I would only recommend investing small amounts of capital, if any.

 So, as an advanced method in the future, you can consider investing in various currencies as you can make profit if you know what you're doing.